-Team Connection: This connection will allow Qualified to connect to your Slack workspace.
+Team-level connection: This connection will allow Qualified to connect to your Slack workspace.
 It authorizes Qualified to send notifications and private messages to the users that you’ll configure in the next step.
 You'll want to note that you do not have to be the Slack workspace administrator to connect your team here unless your Slack workspace is configured in such a way that you'll need to request access from your admin.
 We'll go over that below.

-Individual Connection: This connection gives Qualified your Slack user ID.
+Individual Slack connection: This connection gives Qualified your Slack username.
 This will allow Qualified to know who to send direct messages to.
-Keep in mind if you connect your individual slack connection here, you'll also be sent a direct message when someone is routed to you in Qualified.
+Keep in mind if you connect your individual slack connection, you'll also be sent a direct message when someone is routed to you in Qualified.

-After you press connect you’ll want to agree to allow for Qualified to access your Slack account as shown below.
+After you press connect, agree to allow for Qualified to access your Slack account as shown below.

-Select to add a step in your experience and scroll down to find the option for adding an alert as shown below.
+Add a step in your experience and scroll down to find the option for adding an alert, as shown below.

-Keep in mind you’ll most likely want to add some qualification rules before your alert, unless you’d like to be notified of all web traffic.
+You’ll most likely want to add some qualification rules before your alert unless you’d like to be notified of all web traffic.

-For example: You might want to notify your sales team in Slack if visitors on the site belong to companies of 500+ employees OR you might want to alert your sales team if any visitors are on your pricing page.
+For example, you might want to notify your sales team in Slack if visitors on the site belong to companies of 500+ employees OR if any visitors are on your pricing page.

-You can also use the Slack integration to your advantage to alert your team to visitors on your site that might be part of an open Opportunity, using the settings seen below.
+You can also use the Slack integration to your advantage to alert your team to visitors on your site that might be part of an open opportunity, as seen below.

 Alert Message: You’ll want to place the alert that you’d like to show up in Slack here.
 If you’re using our voice sound alerts, this will also be what is announced.

-Reps to alert: You can choose here which reps to alert or leave it blank to have the alert just post in the Slack channel you’ve selected below.
+Reps/People/Channel to alert: Choose here which reps to alert or leave it blank to have the alert just post in the Slack channel you’ve selected below.
 If you select certain reps (or groups) those individuals will receive a direct message in Slack if they have used OAuth in the previous step to give us access to their Slack user id.

-Customize Slack Message Body: This option allows for your to change the default message provided in Slack, including adding any other variable tags you'd like.
+Customize Slack Message Body: This option allows for you to change the default message provided in Slack, including adding any other variable tags you'd like.